jmce22/pands-project/README.md

 ## Background

-The data set concerns three species of the Iris flowering plant genus: Iris setosa, Iris virginica, and Iris versicolor. \
+The data set was collected in 1935 by the American botanist Edgar Anderson, and used in 1936 by the British statistician and biologist Ronald A. Fisher.
+It relates to data collected from samples of three species of the Iris flowering plant genus: Iris setosa, Iris virginica, and Iris versicolor. \
+It is commonly used as an introductory data set by people who are learning how to carry out analyse and visualise data using programming languages.

-Fifty data points were measured for each species (one hundred and fifty data points in total), and these data points related to four features of the flower: sepal length, sepal width, petal length and petal width.
+Fifty samples were collected for each species, giving one hundred and fifty samples in total. \
+For each sample, four features of the flower were measured; these were: sepal length, sepal width, petal length and petal width.
+These attributes of the samples are contained in columns 1, 2, 3 and 4 respectively within the dataset.
+The species name of the flower is also included in the dataset in column 5.

 The petal of a flowering plant are the leaves of the flower which surround the reproductive parts of the flower, and which are often brightly coloured to attract pollinators [1].
 Sepals usually protect the flower when it is in a bud and structurally support the petals when the flower is in bloom.
 [2]